|Parish | Peculiar | Pedantry | Personal | Photos | Plateways | Positronics | Post | Professional | Programme | Programming | Places|

 To process GPS tracks on my travels, I use the GPS Visualizer

-We are planning two overseas trips in 2020:
+We planned two overseas trips in 2020:

 We flew into Paris, spent several days there, then trained to Amboise where we met our friends the Morgans and explored Amboise.
 From Amboise we travelled again by train to Reims, checking out the champagne country, before moving on to Bruges (beautiful city!), then via Antwept (wonderful railway station!) to Amsterdam, where we did an eight day cycle tour around tulip and cheese country.

 We headed south from Amsterdam via Zurich, where we spent Easter Sunday travelling on the Bernina Express to St Moritz, then to Milan and on to Civitavecchia, where we embarked upon a 12-day cruise to Dover, via Alicante, Malaga, Gibraltar, Lisbon, Porto, Bordeaux, and Guernsey.

 We had a BritRail Pass, and used that to get from Dover to Brighton, Brighton to York, York to London (via Edinburgh!), and then flew home from Heathrow.
 A veritable Cook's Tour!
 Read all about it in my blog at Europe 2019 .

 We enjoyed a Holland America relocation cruise across The Pacific.
 This was made all the more enjoyable by travelling with our friends the MacMillans and the Porters.
 We (all) spent several days in Vancouver, and then we went our separate ways to visit our various children and spouses.
 We kicked on to Seattle, and enjoyed a road trip south to Oregon.

 Jun 2017 sees us staying in Australia, and travelling to the Kimberleys.
 We are travelling on an APT package tour (in spite of their past history!), and along with the South American trip, represents one of our more adventurous travels.

 But we are travelling OS as well: to Greece and Crete